Is John Q a Hit or Flop? Official Box Office Record & Profit Analysis

 Collection Trajectory

 The box office journey for John Q has culminated in a worldwide gross of approximately $102.2M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 184%.
-This performance indicates a strong grasp of the target demographic and sustained momentum beyond the opening weekend, a hallmark of major commercial success.
+The numbers reflect a powerful connection with audiences, translating into a box office run that exceeded initial studio projections.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, John Q navigated the competitive landscape with an audience reception score of 7.1/10.
 When weighing the production costs against the global returns, John Q is effectively categorized as a Super Hit.
-This result solidifies the film's place as a significant earner in the yearly box office rankings.
+It stands as a testament to the power of high-concept storytelling and broad audience appeal.

 Comparables